pyro-kinetics/pyrokinetics/docs/howtos/merge_species.rst

+.. _sec-merge-species-docs:

 =============================================
  Merge (multiple) species into a base species
 =============================================

 In the interest of computational gain, it may be useful to combine multiple species into a single species.
 A simple approach is to perform a density-weighted average which preserves quasi-neutrality.
-The attributes density (:math:`n`), charge (:math:`z`), density gradient (:math:`1/L_n`) and mass (:math:`M`) of the new species can be calculated as:
+The attributes density (:math:`n`), charge (:math:`z`), density gradient (:math:`1/L_n`) and mass (:math:`M`) of the new species can be calculated as (for example):

 .. math::